entralliance/entr_runtime/README.md

 ## Building the entr_runtime image

-In most cases, we reccomend using the pre-built entr_runtime image avaialble from the github container registry (see quickstart).
+In most cases, we recommend using the pre-built entr_runtime image avaialble from the github container registry (see quickstart).
 If you need to rebuild the image yourself, navigate to the entr_runtime directory and run:

 ```
 docker build -t entr/entr-runtime docker